Wyver-Solutions/wyver-solutions/_posts/2015-10-28-getting-started-with-moodle.md

 ## Level 1: Infrastructure

-NB.
-I don&rsquo;t know how large your site is going to get, so I&rsquo;ve split this into small and large setups:
+We&rsquo;ve split this into small and large setups.

 ### Small setup (low user numbers, low bandwidth requirements):